List of Batman (TV series) episodes: Season 1 (1966)

-Season 1 aired two episodes per week, on Wednesdays and Thursdays, and followed a single storyline per week.
+Season 1 aired two episodes per week, on Wednesdays and Thursdays at 7:30 p.m.
+ET/PT, and followed a single storyline per week.

 Film (1966)

 A couple of months after the first season finished airing, a cinematic feature film of Batman premiered in theaters on July 30, 1966, featuring four of the most prominent villains, and new Bat Gadgets that were enabled by the bigger budget of the film.
-Julie Newmar, who had played The Catwoman in Season 1, was unavailable to act in the film due to a back injury, and was replaced in the role by Lee Meriwether.
+Julie Newmar, who had played Catwoman in Season 1, was unavailable to act in the film due to a back injury, and was replaced in the role by Lee Meriwether.

 Season 2 (1966–67)

-As with the first season, Season 2 aired two episodes per week, on Wednesdays and Thursdays.
+As with the first season, Season 2 aired two episodes per week, on Wednesdays and Thursdays at 7:30 p.m.
+ET/PT.
 The two episodes in a given week were a single storyline in 26 of the 30 weeks that made up season 2.
 The four weeks that were the exception to this were during weeks 19–22 of the season, with three storylines that each crossed over into the following week; a three-parter, followed by a two-parter, followed by another three-parter.

 Despite being the most prominent villain during the first season, Frank Gorshin was completely absent as The Riddler during season 2, as Gorshin was holding out for a salary increase for continuing on in the role, which the studio refused to comply with.
 As a result, a storyline in season 2 that was originally intended for the Riddler was instead given to a character called The Puzzler, while another storyline later on in season 2 saw John Astin replace Gorshin in the role of the Riddler.

-After her absence in the 1966 film, Julie Newmar returned to the role of The Catwoman in season 2, becoming the most prominent villain during the season.
+After her absence in the 1966 film, Julie Newmar returned to the role of Catwoman in season 2, becoming the most prominent villain during the season.
 Although Barbara Gordon / Batgirl would not be depicted until Season 3, Barbara is discussed in the late season 2 episodes "Batman's Waterloo" and "The Duo Defy", foreshadowing her debut months later.

 Mr. Freeze was portrayed by George Sanders in season 1, but Sanders was unavailable to reprise the role.
-As a result, Otto Preminger was cast to portray Mr. Freeze in season 2, where Mr. Freeze was going to appear in 4 episodes.
-Due to tensions and difficulties on set in Preminger's two-part storyline, Eli Wallach replaced Preminger in the role of Mr. Freeze for the final two-part storyline of season 2.
+As a result, Otto Preminger was cast to portray Freeze in season 2, where Freeze was going to appear in 4 episodes.
+Due to tensions and difficulties on set in Preminger's two-part storyline, Eli Wallach replaced Preminger in the role of Freeze for the final two-part storyline of season 2.

 Episode 39 sees the first use of the "Batdrone", used to fly over Gotham City looking for an unauthorized TV broadcast location.
 This was at a time, during the Vietnam War, when such unmanned drone technology only existed in highly classified form.